Meet Our Students

 Steph received her undergraduate degree from the University of Alabama in History and completed her master’s program in 2017 at the University of Alabama in Higher Education Administration.

 Steph is particularly interested in working and researching in the area of student retention and persistence.
 She has worked in residence life, student success initiatives, programming for students with children, and parent and family orientation.

 Some of her favorite things include: her dog Dobby, everything Harry Potter related, Alabama football (Roll Tide!), and anything green.

-Tyler is a second-year PhD student in the Higher Education and Student Affairs program at The Ohio State University.
+Tyler is a third-year Ph.D. student in the Higher Education and Student Affairs program at The Ohio State University.
 He serves as a Graduate Research Associate with his advisor, Dr. Anne Marie Nuñez.
 Originally from Oklahoma, Tyler is a first-generation college student and Gates Millennium Scholar.
-He received his BA from the University of Colorado Boulder and his MSEd from the University of Pennsylvania.
+He received his B.A. from the University of Colorado Boulder and his MSEd from the University of Pennsylvania.